-Improved estimation of PSM (SMSprofile) was compared to soil moisture storage in 0–200 cm layer (SMS200) and 0–289 cm layer (SMS289) (Fig. 5).
+To quantify the difference between soil moisture storage (SMS) within fixed-depth layers and that across the entire profile, as well as the potential significance of deep-layer SMS, our improved estimation of PSM (SMSprofile) was compared to SMS in 0–200 cm layer (SMS200) and 0–289 cm layer (SMS289) from the perspectives of magnitude and spatial pattern (Fig. 5).
 The multi-year (2000–2019) and global averages of SMS200, SMS289, and SMSprofile were 50.70 cm, 78.28 cm, and 106.98 cm, respectively.
 The spatial PCC between SMS200 and SMSprofile was 0.55 (p<0.01), and that between SMS289 and SMSprofile reached 0.74 (p<0.01).
 SMS289 was more comparable to SMSprofile in both magnitude and spatial pattern, yet conspicuous deviations still existed.
 Therefore, fixed-depth soil moisture cannot adequately represent PSM, implying the considerable effects of deep-layer soil moisture.